andersjanmyr/docker-lab/article/docker-swarm.md

 `VIRTUAL_HOST` environment variable.
 If both these conditions are fulfilled `nginx-proxy` re-configures its Nginx server and reloads the configuration.

-When you now access the VIRTUAL_HOST, Nginx proxies the connection to your web service.
+When you now access the `VIRTUAL_HOST`, Nginx proxies the connection to your web service.
 Cool!

 Naturally, you will have to configure your DNS to point to your Nginx server.
-The easiest way to do this is to configure with a wildcard record.
+The easiest way to do this is to configure all your services to point to it with a wildcard record.
 Something like this:

 ```sh
 *.mysite.com     Host (A)    Default     xxx.xxx.xxx.xxx